Woodside Energy Limited

-The CAN-ductor was installed and recovered with the Siem Amethyst.
+The CAN-ductor was installed and recovered with the Siem Amethyst under the supervision of a CAN supervisor from Neodrill in Norway.
 Installation and recovery was performed as designed with sea-states up to 2.4m.

 The CAN was penetrated into the seabed using a suction pump mounted to the ROV.
 Achieving a verticality of less than 1 degree was a key measurement of success for the client.
-ICON were able to achieve a verticality of the conductor of 0.5 degrees.
+The CAN was installed with a verticality of the conductor of 0.12 degrees.

 Following drilling activities the CAN-ductor was pumped out 2m from the drilling rig to verify the high pressure casing had been cut and the CAN could be recovered.

-The CAN-ductor removal from the seabed was later successfully performed by the AHT Siem Amethyst and back loaded to King Bay for storage prior to the next project.
+The CAN-ductor removal from the seabed was later successfully performed by the AHT Siem Amethyst, under the supervision of a CAN supervisor from Neodrill in Norway, and back loaded to King Bay for storage prior to the next project.